Lazice/KitC-fanfictions/wips/He-Who-Loses.md

 written by pie

-warning: graphic depiction of violence
+warning: graphic depiction of violence,

 /  ...Define Insanity